Zettt/pinescripts/peak-reversa-improvements.md

 ## Key issues found

-- The two multiplier inputs are both titled “Keltner Bands Normal Multiplier,” which is confusing; titles should be distinct for Tight vs Normal to prevent user error. [^21]
+- YES.
+We only allow two bands now.
+An inner one, and an outer one: The two multiplier inputs are both titled “Keltner Bands Normal Multiplier,” which is confusing; titles should be distinct for Tight vs Normal to prevent user error. [^21]
-- Unused or misused variables exist (e.g., atrlength and keltnerEMA are defined but never applied in band calculations), and comments such as “plot mean deivations” contain typos and mislead maintenance. [^21]
+- YES: Unused or misused variables exist (e.g., atrlength and keltnerEMA are defined but never applied in band calculations), and comments such as “plot mean deivations” contain typos and mislead maintenance. [^21]
-- “firstFreeBarUp/Down” are states (being inside a band) rather than event conditions; ta.barssince() should be applied to a discrete event like “first bar back inside after being outside,” not a persistent state. [^21]
+- YES.
+I need some examples though, before allowing this as feature: “firstFreeBarUp/Down” are states (being inside a band) rather than event conditions; ta.barssince() should be applied to a discrete event like “first bar back inside after being outside,” not a persistent state. [^21]
-- Cross logic is asymmetric: longCross uses wick (high >= upper) while shortCross uses close (close <= lower); consistency and a user option to choose wick vs body is advisable. [^21]
+- YES.
+We should allow users to set whether to use close or high though.
+Aggressive traders might want to use highs, rather than closes.: Cross logic is asymmetric: longCross uses wick (high >= upper) while shortCross uses close (close <= lower); consistency and a user option to choose wick vs body is advisable. [^21]

 ## 20 improvements for v3.0

 - Fix input labels and UX
-    - Give unique, precise titles and tooltips, e.g., “Tight Multiplier,” “Normal Multiplier,” “Extreme Multiplier,” and add short descriptions to clarify the visual/logic effects. [^21]
+    - YES.
+Tooltips will be very good: Give unique, precise titles and tooltips, e.g., “Tight Multiplier,” “Normal Multiplier,” “Extreme Multiplier,” and add short descriptions to clarify the visual/logic effects. [^21]
-    - Change showOnlyFirstSignal from a hardcoded variable to a user input input.bool with a tooltip explaining “emit only the first signal after a reset.” [^21]
+    - YES.
+See below: Change showOnlyFirstSignal from a hardcoded variable to a user input input.bool with a tooltip explaining “emit only the first signal after a reset.” [^21]
-    - Replace bandsToUse input.string with an input.enum to reduce typos and speed comparisons. [^21]
+    - YES: Replace bandsToUse input.string with an input.enum to reduce typos and speed comparisons. [^21]
 - Make band math explicit and configurable
-    - Actually use atrlength by adding a user input for ATR length and computing Keltner bands explicitly: basis = selected MA of close; range = ATR(atrLength); up = basis + mult*range; down = basis − mult*range; this removes ambiguity from ta.kc defaults and uses the declared atrlength. [^21]
+    - YES: Actually use atrlength by adding a user input for ATR length and computing Keltner bands explicitly: basis = selected MA of close; range = ATR(atrLength); up = basis + mult*range; down = basis − mult*range; this removes ambiguity from ta.kc defaults and uses the declared atrlength. [^21]
-    - Add a selectable “Mean type” input (EMA/SMA/WMA/RMA/HMA) so users can adapt the “mean reversion” anchor to instrument characteristics. [^21]
+    - YES/MAYBE.
+Less important though: Add a selectable “Mean type” input (EMA/SMA/WMA/RMA/HMA) so users can adapt the “mean reversion” anchor to instrument characteristics. [^21]
-    - Offer a setting to compute bands from typical price hlc3 or ohlc4, not only close, which can reduce noise on some markets. [^21]
+    - YES: Offer a setting to compute bands from typical price hlc3 or ohlc4, not only close, which can reduce noise on some markets. [^21]
 - Correct “free bars” into events and improve deviations
-    - Redefine “first free bar back inside” as a discrete event: backInsideUpper = (high <= up and close <= up) and (high[^21] > up[^21]); barsSinceUpperReentry = ta.barssince(backInsideUpper); same for lower; this aligns with the intended “first bar back in” logic. [^21]
+    - YES: Redefine “first free bar back inside” as a discrete event: backInsideUpper = (high <= up and close <= up) and (high[^21] > up[^21]); barsSinceUpperReentry = ta.barssince(backInsideUpper); same for lower; this aligns with the intended “first bar back in” logic. [^21]
-    - Compute and optionally color by a price-to-band z-score-like metric, e.g., dev = (close − basis)/(ATR*mult) to make deviation intensity consistent across multipliers. [^21]
+    - YES.
+Needs refinement.
+Why, what, how, examples: Compute and optionally color by a price-to-band z-score-like metric, e.g., dev = (close − basis)/(ATR*mult) to make deviation intensity consistent across multipliers. [^21]
-    - Add a user option to color only bodies, only wicks, or entire bars, and a transparency control to avoid overpowering chart themes. [^21]
+    - NO: Add a user option to color only bodies, only wicks, or entire bars, and a transparency control to avoid overpowering chart themes. [^21]
 - Standardize crossing logic and add signal modes
-    - Provide a “Signal source” option: Wick (high/low crossing), Close (close crossing), or Confirmed (barstate.isconfirmed) to minimize repaint and match different styles. [^21]
+    - YES: Provide a “Signal source” option: Wick (high/low crossing), Close (close crossing), or Confirmed (barstate.isconfirmed) to minimize repaint and match different styles. [^21]
-    - Normalize long/short cross symmetry: either both use wick or both use close, controlled by the “Signal source” input to avoid bias. [^21]
+    - YES.
+See below: Normalize long/short cross symmetry: either both use wick or both use close, controlled by the “Signal source” input to avoid bias. [^21]
 - Improve visuals and context
-    - Use fill() to shade between upper and lower bands (tight, normal, extreme) with separate toggles and transparency so traders can visually parse regimes at a glance. [^21]
+    - YES: Use fill() to shade between upper and lower bands (tight, normal, extreme) with separate toggles and transparency so traders can visually parse regimes at a glance. [^21]
-    - Add a “Squeeze” detector measuring normalized bandwidth, e.g., (up − down)/basis, with a threshold input to mark compression expansions. [^21]
+    - MAYBE.
+Needs some refinement and more explanations: Add a “Squeeze” detector measuring normalized bandwidth, e.g., (up − down)/basis, with a threshold input to mark compression expansions. [^21]
-    - Consolidate colors into var color constants and add a “Color-blind palette” switch to enhance accessibility. [^21]
+    - MAYBE.
+Consolidation, yes.
+Color-blind palette, probably no: Consolidate colors into var color constants and add a “Color-blind palette” switch to enhance accessibility. [^21]
 - Alerts and automation
-    - Add alertcondition() for all user-relevant events: upper/lower band crosses, first bar back inside, free-bar breakouts, and squeeze begin/end, with descriptive messages and placeholders for ticker/timeframe. [^21]
+    - MAYBE: Add alertcondition() for all user-relevant events: upper/lower band crosses, first bar back inside, free-bar breakouts, and squeeze begin/end, with descriptive messages and placeholders for ticker/timeframe. [^21]
-    - Provide an option to output compact labels instead of shapes, reducing clutter while maintaining alert functionality. [^21]
+    - PROBABLY NO: Provide an option to output compact labels instead of shapes, reducing clutter while maintaining alert functionality. [^21]
 - Multi-timeframe and filters
-    - Add a higher-timeframe trend filter: compute HTF basis and require alignment (e.g., long signals only when close > HTF basis) to reduce countertrend trades; expose HTF timeframe input. [^21]
+    - NO: Add a higher-timeframe trend filter: compute HTF basis and require alignment (e.g., long signals only when close > HTF basis) to reduce countertrend trades; expose HTF timeframe input. [^21]
-    - Include optional volume or volatility filters (e.g., above average volume or ATR percentile) to gate signals in dead markets. [^21]
+    - YES.
+We'll add this as potential feature request.
+I like the idea but needs more examples and example math to make it more approachable for me: Include optional volume or volatility filters (e.g., above average volume or ATR percentile) to gate signals in dead markets. [^21]
-    - Session and day-of-week filters let users avoid illiquid hours or specific weekdays known to skew behavior. [^21]
+    - NO: Session and day-of-week filters let users avoid illiquid hours or specific weekdays known to skew behavior. [^21]
 - Strategy/backtest mode
-    - Add a “Mode” switch: Indicator vs Strategy; when Strategy, generate entries on band-cross or reentry events, and exits via stop/target inputs (ATR-based or fixed %), with slippage/commission inputs to produce realistic stats. [^21]
+    - NO. TradingView doesn't play with this type of indicator.
+It's either a strategy or an indicator: Add a “Mode” switch: Indicator vs Strategy; when Strategy, generate entries on band-cross or reentry events, and exits via stop/target inputs (ATR-based or fixed %), with slippage/commission inputs to produce realistic stats. [^21]
-    - Provide optional pyramiding and max concurrent signals per direction to reflect “show only first” behavior consistently in backtests. [^21]
+    - NO: Provide optional pyramiding and max concurrent signals per direction to reflect “show only first” behavior consistently in backtests. [^21]
 - Refactoring and maintenance
-    - Factor repeated logic (tight/normal/extreme) into a small function returning basis/up/down for the selected regime to reduce duplication and potential drift between branches. [^21]
+    - MAYBE.
+I don't understand this: Factor repeated logic (tight/normal/extreme) into a small function returning basis/up/down for the selected regime to reduce duplication and potential drift between branches. [^21]
-    - Clean typos and dead code: remove unused keltnerEMA, actually apply atrlength, fix stray commented lines, and correct comments like “mean deivations” for clarity. [^21]
+    - YES.
+Needs all occurrences as list: Clean typos and dead code: remove unused keltnerEMA, actually apply atrlength, fix stray commented lines, and correct comments like “mean deivations” for clarity. [^21]

 ## Example event fix (snippet)